AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/profile.md

     This code:

-    1. Calls the [`UserProfile.getUserAttributes`](https://developer.adobe.com/client-sdks/documentation/profile/api-reference/#getuserattributes) API with the `iPaidUser` attribute name as single element in the `attributeNames` array.
+    1. Calls the [`UserProfile.getUserAttributes`](https://developer.adobe.com/client-sdks/documentation/profile/api-reference/#getuserattributes) API with the `isPaidUser` attribute name as single element in the `attributeNames` array.
     1. Then checks for the value of the `isPaidUser` attribute and when `yes`, places a badge on the <img src="assets/paiduser.png" width=20/> icon in the toolbar at the top right.

 Additional documentation can be found [here](https://developer.adobe.com/client-sdks/documentation/profile/api-reference/#getuserattributes).